 New Hires Pro Rata Formula

 If an employee starts mid-way through the year, you will likely want to give them a portion of their annual leave entitlement.
 It's possible to do this by using the pro-rata formula, which gives you three different options for calculating how much allowance to give them.
-The Pro Rata Formula is set up on the Work Profile, go to Leave Admin > /Work Profiles > select a Work Profile > Main Details.
+The Pro Rata Formula is set up on the Work Profile, go to Leave Admin > Work Profiles > select a Work Profile > Leave Settings > Employee First Year Allowance.